Skip to main content

 Terms only help if your billing process shows that you followed them.
 Before you sign, compare the contract language, invoice template, and reminder sequence side by side.
 Billing trigger, legal entity name, billing contact or portal details, and scope reference should match.

 If the client requires PO, onboarding, or a billing platform, capture that requirement in writing before work begins.
-For any jurisdiction-specific timing rule, use a verified placeholder until confirmed, for example: Add current statutory payment window after verification.
+Any jurisdiction-specific timing rule should stay marked as pending until it is verified from an official source, advisor guidance, or the governing contract.

-This evidence set does not include substantive GDPR contract requirements; it only includes a page label ("Privacy Statement & GDPR").
-Use this as a verification checklist, not a complete legal checklist:
+Confirm substantive GDPR contract requirements with a qualified data-privacy adviser.
+Use this as a starting checklist, not a complete legal checklist:

 If you need implementation detail, use GDPR for Freelancers: A Step-by-Step Compliance Checklist for EU Clients.